 If you read mainly manga, you can enable manga mode as the defaut mode for all the files, so you don't need to switch it on every time you start a new series.

 YACReader includes widgets that you can use to view the recent comics you are reading, tapping on the widget will open the comic that is being displayed.

 YACReader offers a good amount of settings to customize its behviour and how it looks.
 This is the view you can use to controll the settings that affect the app globally.

 YACReader for iOS is intended as reading app, so I highly recommend to keep your comics comics collection in a hard drive or cloud service.
 I manage my comics collection using YACReaderLibrary in my PC and I also have a dedicated server using a Raspberry PI.
 Using YACReaderLibrary to keep your comics safe and organized is my prefered method.

 I you need to do a backup of the comics in your iOS device, please, follow this steps:

-NOTE: You need to have enough free space on your device to store the full back up, if you don't you need to repeat the process progressively until you have all your comics stored in an external device.
+NOTE: If you use the default location you need to have enough free space on your device to store the full back up, if you don't you need to repeat the process progressively until you have all your comics stored in an external device.